 The U.S. Army recruits nurse practitioners for both active duty and the reserves.
 Here are the requirements for serving on active duty as a family nurse practitioner (reserve requirements are slightly different):

 Nurses accepted into the Army complete an Officer Basic Leadership Course.
-Benefits for an active duty NP include the following:
+Benefits and incentives for active-duty NPs include the following:

-- Health Professions Loan Repayment Program: Some nurses may qualify for up to $120,000 to repay nursing school loans.
+- Health Professions Loan Repayment Program: up to $120,000 to repay nursing school loans

 Air Force Nursing